thir13en/training-angular/notes/universal.md

 send it to the client really fast and bootstrap the app from there.
 Angular Universal runs on a `node` `express` server.
 Another reason for using `ssr` is `compatibility with social media crawlers`, for example to display beautiful cards when people share our site in social networks.
+Universal runs the `Server-Side Rendering Layer` instead of the `Client-Side` one.

 By default, SPA's first render is a blank page, because they rely on the JavaScript bundles to be runt in order to start rendering the page content.